 One double bedroom with a double size bed (4ft 6″ wide).
 Hairdryer.

 A feather duvet is provided on the bed.
 There are two synthetic pillows and two feathered pillows provided.
 A synthetic duvet and full set of synthetic pillows can be provided upon request, please inform us at the time of booking or a minimum of 7 days before your holiday.

-One bathroom with a shower over bath, WC and basin with heated towel rail.
-Towels and complimentary toiletries by The White Company provided.
+One bathroom with a rainfall shower with attachment over the bath, WC and basin with heated towel rail.
+Towels and complimentary toiletries by Temple Spa provided.

-Fridge with freezer box, electric oven, dishwasher, microwave, toaster and kettle.
+Fridge with freezer box, electric oven and ceramic hob, dishwasher, microwave, toaster, kettle and cafetiere.
 Washer/dryer, iron, ironing board and vacuum.
 Hairdryer, books, music and films.
 Open fire.

 Flat screen TV in the lounge with Freeview and DVD player.
 Radio and music system.
 Free unlimited Wi-Fi.

 Arrival days are Friday or Monday (short breaks available)

 Accommodation all on one floor.
 Level access throughout apart from one small step up to the back door.